acorn-io/runtime/docs/docs/50-running/03-certificates.md

 title: TLS Certificates
 ---

 Applications that publish HTTP endpoints can be protected by TLS certificates.
 If you've enabled Acorn's [Let's Encrypt integration](30-installation/02-options.md#tls-via-lets-encrypt), a valid certificate will be provisioned for your app's endpoints.
-This applies to oss-acorn.io generated endpoints and custom endpoints configured using the [publish flag](50-running/02-networking.md#publish-individual-ports).
+This only applies to oss-acorn.io generated endpoints.
+For custom endpoints configured using the [publish flag](50-running/02-networking.md#publish-individual-ports), acorn relies on external cert-manager to issue certificates.
+For more information on how to configure cert-manager, see [Issuing custom domain certs](#issuing-custom-domain-certs).

 ## Manually adding certificates
 If you don't wish to use Acorn's Let's Encrypt integration, you can configure certificates manually or by integrating with cert-manager.
 Acorn will automatically look for SANs in secrets of type `kubernetes.io/tls` for the exposed FQDN of the application in the Acorn namespace.